-We awoke to the answer on 24 June 2016: 51.9 percent of the people in the United Kingdom, or more than 17 million voters.
+We awoke to the answer on 24 June 2016: A majority – 51.9 percent – of the voters in the United Kingdom, or more than 17 million voters.

 In the runup to the election, United Kingdom Independent Party leader Nigel Farage (who has a German wife and several French mistresses), Boris Johnson – later (briefly) foreign secretary – and others on the Far Right had convinced the British people the EU was the bête noire, responsible for all their troubles.

 Leaving the EU would mean an extra 350 million pounds each week for the National Health Service; the UK would get a Brexit dividend and would soon be able to cut taxes with the windfall from brilliant new trade treaties around the globe.

 In the intervening two years, what was billed as “the easiest negotiations in human history” have gone nowhere as Prime Minister Theresa May’s government discovered what those Remoaners suspected – divorces are bitter to the end.

 As we mover ever closer to 29 March 2019, the likelihood of a “hard” Brexit increases every day, with the UK leaving the EU with no trade, transportation or freedom of movement agreements whatsoever.
 Which will have ramifications for expats across Europe and beyond.

 This is a particularly fraught moment as May has presented a draft agreement negotiated with the EU to the approval of absolutely no one.

 That agreement proposes keeping Northern Ireland, and the rest of the United Kingdom, in a European customs union until a plan that does not require customs check on the N. Ireland/Republic border is ready — which should only take another decade or so at this rate.